mdn/content/files/en-us/web/api/htmlsourceelement/srcset/index.md

 {{APIRef("HTML DOM")}}

-The **`srcset`** property of the {{domxref("HTMLSourceElement")}} interface is a string containing a comma-separated list of candidate images and descriptors.
-Each list item in the comma-separated list includes the URL of an image resource to use as the source for the element and the circumstances under which that image should be used.
-Each image in the comma selist one or more image URLs and their descriptorseach specifying image resources to use under given circumstances.
-Each candidate image is a URL followed by the width of the image with a `'w'` or the pixel density with an `'x'`.
+The **`srcset`** property of the {{domxref("HTMLSourceElement")}} interface is a string containing a comma-separated list of candidate images.

+Each candidate image includes the URL of an image resource to use as the source for the element and optionally a descriptor indicating the circumstances in which the image should be used.
+The descriptor is either a number followed by `'w'`, indicating the element width, or a number followed by `'x'`, indicating the device pixel density.

 It reflects the `srcset` attribute of the {{HTMLElement("source")}} element nested in a {{htmlelement("picture")}} element.
-It has no meaning and is ignored when it is nested in an {{htmlelement("audio")}} or {{htmlelement("video")}} element, which use the {{domxref("HTMLSourceElement.src", "src")}} instead.
+It has no meaning and is ignored when it is nested in an {{htmlelement("audio")}} or {{htmlelement("video")}} element, which use the {{domxref("HTMLSourceElement.src", "src")}} attribute instead.

 ## Value